greiginsydney/Intervalometerator/docs/setup-remote.it.md

 ### Permanently power it

 Pros:
-- the intvlm8r is always online for remote admin.
+- the intvlm8r is always online for remote admin

 Cons:
 - you need a permanent 5V source for the dongle.
-Some solar chargers have USB outlets, otherwise you'll need a separate 12V->5V converter.
+Some solar chargers have USB outlets, otherwise you'll need a separate 12V->5V converter
 - the extra current consumption may require you install a larger solar panel, charger and battery.
-Of course if you have local mains power this is not a concern.
+Of course if you have local mains power this is not a concern
-- maintaining the VPN tunnel to remote.it 24x7x365 will presumably consume more of your data allowance.
+- maintaining the VPN tunnel to remote.it 24x7x365 will presumably consume more of your data allowance

 ### Power it from the intvlm8r PCB